Reconstructing the neutron star equation of state from observational data via automatic differentiation

-The $M$-$R$ band and contours corresponding to the reconstructed EoSs in Fig.~\ref{fig:eos} are demonstrated in Fig.~\ref{fig:mr}.
-In addition, the astrophysical data (Gaussian fitted as shown in Appendix.~\ref{app}) used in this study is also plotted.
-It should be mentioned that the massive neutron star constraint has also been implemented, i.e. the reconstructed $M$-$R$ curves with maximum mass $M_\text{max}\leq 1.9 M_\odot$ are disallowed.
-A narrower band is associated with our results compared to other works, due to the chosen low density EoS prior in our current analysis.
-We see that the reconstructed EoS~(red band) certainly supports massive neutron stars ($>$2$M_\odot$), and produces $R_{1.4}= 11.83\pm 0.42\,$km (at $68\%$ CI) for a canonical $1.4 M_{\odot}$ neutron star, which is consistent with the recent constraints from multi-messenger observations~\cite{Capano:2019eae}.
+The $M$-$R$ bands and contours which correspond to the reconstructed EoSs in Fig.~\ref{fig:eos} are shown in Fig.~\ref{fig:mr}.
+Astrophysical data (Gaussian fitted as shown in Appendix.) used in this study are also plotted.
+The observational ``massive neutron star" constraint has also been implemented, i.e, reconstructed $M$-$R$ curves with maximum mass $M_\text{max}\leq 1.9 M_\odot$ are excluded.
+Our results exhibit a narrower band as compared to other works.
+This is partly also due to the low density EoS prior chosen in the current analysis.
+The reconstructed EoS (red band) certainly supports massive neutron stars ($>2M_{\odot}$), and predicts $R_{1.4}= 11.1\pm 0.51\,$km (at $68\%$ confidence level (CL)) for a canonical $1.4 M_{\odot}$ neutron star, which is consistent with recent constraints from multi-messenger observations~\cite{Capano:2019eae}.

-Further validation on the proposed method is performed by confronting the predicted tidal deformability, $\Lambda$, from the reconstruction, with the constraint obtained from the recent gravitation wave event, GW170817~\cite{Annala:2017llu,LIGOPhysRevLett.121.161101}.

-From the reconstructed EoSs, we compute the corresponding $\Lambda$ as a function of NS mass, shown in Fig.~\ref{fig:td}, where the constraint from GW170817, $\Tilde{\Lambda}_{1.4}=190_{-120}^{+390}$ \cite{LIGOPhysRevLett.121.161101}(at $90\%$ credible level), is also shown.
-The value obtained from the reconstructed EoSs in this work, $\Lambda_{1.4}=326_{-115.3}^{+11.3}$ (at $90\%$ credible level) is in agreement with the bounds estimated from GW170817.
+Further validation of the proposed method can be performed directly by confronting the {\it predicted} tidal deformability, $\Lambda$, from the reconstruction, with the constraints on $\Lambda$ as obtained from the gravitational wave observation, GW170817~\cite{Annala:2017llu,LIGOPhysRevLett.121.161101}.
+From the reconstructed EoSs, the corresponding $\Lambda$ is computed as a function of NS mass, as shown in Fig.~\ref{fig:td}.
+Here, the recent constraint from the event GW170817, $\Tilde{\Lambda}_{1.4}=190_{-120}^{+390}$ \cite{LIGOPhysRevLett.121.161101}(at $90\%$ CL), is also shown.
+The value obtained from the reconstructed EoSs in this work, $\Lambda_{1.4}=209.12_{-110.8}^{+110.8}$ (at $90\%$ CL) is in good agreement with the bounds estimated from GW170817.